Veteran-Owned LLCs in Texas

 Zachary Copp, Esq.

-Mr. Copp is a graduate of the University of Texas at Austin and the founder of The Copp Law Firm.
-He has personally formed over 3,000 Texas LLCs since 2015 and was recognized as a Rising Star by SuperLawyers® for seven straight years.
+Mr. Copp is a graduate of the University of Texas at Austin and the founder of the Copp Law Firm.
+He has been licensed in Texas for 19 years and has personally formed over 3,000 Texas LLCs since 2015.
+He was recognized as a Rising Star by SuperLawyers® for seven straight years.
 See full bio →